Toyota Corona Mark II LG (1973)

 Road testing the Toyota Corona Mark II LG

 Therefore, as long as it is equipped with bias-ply tires, this car is a perfectly good cruiser when driving on well-paved roads in the flow of traffic.
-The engine is smooth and quiet, the automatic transmission and power steering make driving effortless (although the brake pedal is still far from the floor, which is a pain), and you can even order air conditioning and power windows if you want them.
+The engine is smooth and quiet, the automatic transmission and power steering make driving effortless (although the brake pedal is still high off the floor, which is a pain), and you can even order air conditioning and power windows if you want them.
 And for a short time, we enjoyed cruising and listening to the FM radio.
-However, as soon as we entered the mountain roads, we realized that this car was not suitable for high-speed driving, at least not on mountain roads.
-The standard L-series suspension has excessive roll and understeer, and even with the help of the light power steering, it is not good at roads with a series of tight corners.
-Also, as is often the case with Toyota cars, it floats around in bumpy turns and the tail slides out relatively easily in tight corners, even with the wide radial tires.
-However, it is fast enough on roads with shallow curves and gentle ups and downs like the Izu Skyline.
+However, as soon as we entered the mountain roads near Hakone, we realized that this car was not suitable for high-speed driving, at least not on these kinds of roads.
+The suspension, tuned the same as the standard L-series, has excessive roll and understeer, and even with the help of the light power steering, it is not good at roads with a series of tight corners.
+Also, as is often the case with Toyota cars, it floats around in bumpy turns, and the tail slides out relatively easily in tight corners, even with the wide radial tires.
+However, it is acceptably fast on roads with shallow curves and gentle ups and downs like the Izu Skyline.